 Credential Dumping: NTDS.dit

-In this article, you will learn how passwords are stored in NTDS.dit file on Windows Server and then we will learn how to dump these credentials hashes from NTDS.dit file.
+In this article, you will learn how Windows Server stores passwords in the NTDS.dit file and then how to dump these credential hashes from this file.

 Table of Content